flatcar-archive/flatcar-docs/os/hardening-guide.md

 ### SELinux

-SELinux is a fine-grained access control mechanism integrated into Container Linux.
+SELinux is a fine-grained access control mechanism integrated into Flatcar Linux.
 Each container runs in its own independent SELinux context, increasing isolation between containers and providing another layer of protection should a container be compromised.

-Container Linux implements SELinux, but currently does not enforce SELinux protections by default.
-The [SELinux on Container Linux guide][selinux-guide] covers the process of checking containers for SELinux policy compatibility and switching SELinux into enforcing mode.
+Flatcar Linux implements SELinux, but currently does not enforce SELinux protections by default.
+The [SELinux on Flatcar Linux guide][selinux-guide] covers the process of checking containers for SELinux policy compatibility and switching SELinux into enforcing mode.

 [sshd-guide]: customizing-sshd.md